over-fitted/NUS-CS-Reflection/README.md

 # NUS-CS-Freshman-AwesomeList
-Awesome list for NUS CS students to read ahead or supplement for specific mods Includes tips that I found useful and my grades to support the accuracy of my advice
+Awesome list for NUS CS students to read ahead or supplement for specific mods.
+Includes tips that I found useful and my grades to support the accuracy of my advice

 ## Year 1